bitnami/containers/bitnami/zipkin/README.md

-# Bitnami package for Zipkin
+# Bitnami Secure Image for Zipkin

 ## What is Zipkin?